The ISTD logo

 When can the logo be used?

-For any publishing (print or web), any promotional material, programmes, events or advertising for the ISTD that have been sanctioned by the Society.
+For publishing (print or web), promotional material, programmes, events or advertising.
+ISTD members may use the ISTD logo for the following:

 If you have an questions about the logo, how or when you should use it, please contact our in-house design team: